Skip to main content

 Example: Custom Header Adapter

-import type { AuthAdapter } from '@solvapay/auth';
+import type { AuthAdapter } from '@solvapay/auth'

 class HeaderAuthAdapter implements AuthAdapter {